No matter where you are, here’s your guide to watching the men’s Six Nations championship

 How to watch the Six Nations from outside your country

 If you’re from one of the six countries but live abroad and still want to watch your local coverage, you can do so by using a VPN – Virtual Private Network.

 Our colleagues over at TechRadar have tested hundreds of VPN and recommend ExpressVPN, which is easy to use, has strong security features and allows you to watch on several devices at once, including smart TVs and phones, iPads, tablets, PCs and Macs.

 Plus, ExpressVPN comes with a 30-day money-back guarantee.
 You can try it out for a month for free or sign up for an annual plan and get three months free.

 Six Nations live stream: How to watch from the UK

-All Six Nations matches are available on free-to-air TV in the UK, with the BBC and ITV sharing the broadcast rights.
+All of the Six Nations matches are available on free-to-air TV in the UK, with the BBC and ITV sharing the broadcast rights once again.

 Welsh language channel S4C has live coverage of Wales’ Six Nations matches too.

 If you’re from the UK but are overseas when Six Nations matches take place, you can get your normal live stream but you’ll need a VPN – see the information above.